 Is controlled crying safe for my baby?

-Yes, the latest research shows that letting your baby cry for a short, predictable spell has no significant long-term harmful effects and may be beneficial for both mother and baby in the short term.
+Yes, research does seem to show that letting your baby cry for a short, predictable spell has no adverse stress responses and no long-term harmful effects on your child's emotions or behaviour.

 But it's really important, says Rachel, to make sure you: